How can I participate?

 Free tickets are given out at some large events, such as the events at the UVa Culbreth Theatre, to ensure that the number of attendees does not exceed the venue’s fire code regulations.
 These tickets are given out at the door, beginning one hour before the event for open seating.
 Seats are not reserved.

 How do I get tickets?

 Almost all Book Festival events are free and no tickets are required.
 For the few events that do require tickets, tickets will be available on the specific program page.
 The Leadership Breakfast, Festival Luncheon, and Crime Wave Brunch often sell out long before the event.
 If the event is sold out, you can place your name on a waiting list.

 How long does each program last?

 Most of our programs are scheduled in two hour time periods: 10:00 AM, noon, 2:00 PM, 4:00 PM, 6:00 PM, and 8:00 PM.
-Each program lasts about 1¼ hour to 1½ hour, including time for questions & answers and book signings, which are generally scheduled at the end of the program unless otherwise indicated, or books are unavailable.
+Each program lasts between 1¼ hours to 1½ hours, including time for Q&A and book signings.
 This schedule should allow time for attendees to get to the next program of their choice.
 Traffic tends to increase in Charlottesville during the Festival, so you may require 15-30 minutes to get across town to another venue.

 What about book signings?

-A book signing is generally scheduled for the authors at the end of their program unless otherwise indicated, or books are unavailable.
+A book signing is generally scheduled for the authors at the end of their program unless otherwise indicated.
 Various booksellers in Charlottesville offer books for purchase and signing at specified times during the festival.
 Most authors will sign books after their program.
 Occasionally, an author may choose NOT to sign books, or will pre-sign books which are sold at the event.
 Festival policy gives priority to attendees with books purchased at the program.
 It is the prerogative of the author to choose to sign older or pre-purchased books.
-Typically, book dealers or attendees with multiple copies of books by an author are asked to wait until the author has signed copies of his/her new book.
+Typically, book dealers or attendees with multiple copies by an author are asked to wait until the author has signed copies of his or her new book.

 How do I get to the Book Festival?